cmaroblesg/cmaroblesg.github.io/_prompts/2024-08-11-Visaul_Elucidator_AI.md

 A modern anime-style digital artwork depicting a young woman with an elegant yet cute appearance.
 She has long, curly pastel-coloured hair, transitioning from soft blue to pink, and striking blue eyes.
 Her outfit consists of a black gothic-lolita style dress with a sweetheart neckline, accented by lace details and pink frills at the hem.
 She wears matching black lace-up boots that reach her knees, adding to the gothic aesthetic.
 The dress is accessorized with black wristbands and a matching headband.
 Her posture is poised and confident, standing straight with one hand slightly raised as if in mid-gesture.
 The background is white, making her the sole focus of the artwork, with the lighting softly illuminating her features, emphasizing the pastel colours and the black attire.
 Tags: anime, gothic lolita, pastel hair, cute, modern style, digital art, fashion.
 ```

-Finally, I want you to always generate a file containing the content enclosed between "<" and ">" in JSON format with the following structure (All the text must be in british english):
+Secondly, I want you to always generate a file containing the content enclosed between "<" and ">" in JSON format with the following structure (All the text must be in british english):
 ```json
 {
 	<image title>:{